At the Doctor's Office

 From a Cosmetic Surgeon

-In January 2012, the FDA cleared a new surgical treatment for cellulite called Cellulaze.
+In January 2012, the FDA cleared the surgical treatment for cellulite called Cellulaze.

-Cellulaze is a side-firing laser that is inserted under the skin using a few tiny cuts.
+Cellulaze is a side-firing laser that's inserted under the skin using a few tiny cuts.
 Working in a grid pattern, a surgeon uses the laser to sizzle away the septae bands that are pulling down on the skin.
 The laser also cooks pockets of fat, reducing bulges.
-The company that makes the laser says it also helps thin, sagging skin on cellulite.
+The company that makes the laser says it also helps thin, sagging skin.

-Recovery may take three to four weeks to get over bruising and soreness.
+Recovery may take 3 to 4 weeks to get over bruising and soreness.
 Other side effects include temporary swelling, itching, and discoloration, similar to those seen with liposuction.
-Peak results are achieved six months after the surgery, which costs around $7,500.
+Peak results are achieved 6 months after the surgery, which costs around $7,500.

-Despite the initial discomfort, "patients have had a high degree of satisfaction, above the 90% mark," says Barry DiBernardo, MD, a board-certified plastic surgeon in Montclair, N.J., and the lead clinical investigator for Cellulaze.
+Despite the initial discomfort, "patients have had a high degree of satisfaction, above the 90% mark," says Barry DiBernardo, MD.
+He's a board-certified plastic surgeon in Montclair, N.J., and the lead clinical investigator for Cellulaze.